athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Grim Reaper.md

     desc: " (aura,divine,misfortune) 20 feet.\n\nLiving creatures in the aura must roll twice on all d20 rolls and use the lower result.\n\n[[Bestiary Effects/Effect_ Aura of Misfortune|Effect: Aura of Misfortune]]"

   - name: "Lurking Death"
-    desc: "`pf2:r` (teleportation) **Trigger** A creature within 100 feet makes a ranged attack or uses an action that has the concentrate, manipulate, or move trait\n* * *\n\n**Effect** The Grim Reaper teleports to a square adjacent to the triggering creature and makes a melee Strike against it.
+    desc: "`pf2:r` (divine,teleportation) **Trigger** A creature within 100 feet makes a ranged attack or uses an action that has the concentrate, manipulate, or move trait\n* * *\n\n**Effect** The Grim Reaper teleports to a square adjacent to the triggering creature and makes a melee Strike against it.
 If the Strike hits, the Grim Reaper disrupts the triggering action."

   - name: "[[Bestiary Ability Glossary/Void Healing|Void Healing]]"
     desc: "  The Grim Reaper can choose whether or not it takes vitality damage.\n\n* * *\n"